verge-io/docs/docs/product-guide/nvidiavGPU.md

 # NVIDIA vGPU (Virtual GPU)

-VergeOS allows you to seamlessly utilize NVIDIA's GRID vGPU platform which allows multiple VMs to access a single physical GPU at the same time. vGPU provides VMs with accelerated graphics as well as high-processing throughput for machine learning, blockchain applications, etc.
+VergeOS allows you to seamlessly utilize NVIDIA's GRID vGPU platform which provides multiple VMs with access to a single physical GPU at the same time. vGPU access delivers accelerated graphics and high-processing throughput for machine learning, blockchain applications, etc.

 !!! info "NVIDIA GRID licensing is required to use NVIDIA vGPU."